DevZupa/ZCP-A3-Exile/README.md

 !="if (count units group _this>1) then"
 ```

+Credits to the following people:

+* JamieKG for Testing and XCAM Base.
+* Zombie for AlRayak testing and whining.
+* Ferry for 3 cap bases!
+* DMS for code usage!

 Changes in 2.1

 * Amount of starting AI is now defined per mission instead of global.